hkamran80/schedules/notes.md

 ## Possibilities
-- Add from clipboard to period name/notification imports?
+- Paste from clipboard to period name/notification imports?

 ## To Do
 ### Version 3.0 (scheduled release: August 15, 2021)